 Discover the Best Beach Towns Near Barcelona: Coastal Getaway Guide

-There’s nothing quite like summertime in Barcelona, especially for those who are looking to enjoy all that the Mediterranean lifestyle has to offer.
-However, the city’s beaches tend to be packed to the gills with sun worshippers during the hottest months, so that’s the perfect time to escape one of the many amazing beach towns near Barcelona.
+There’s nothing quite like summertime in Barcelona!
+Especially for those who are to looking enjoy all that the Mediterranean lifestyle has to offer.
+However, the city’s beaches tend to be packed to the gills with sun worshippers during the hottest months.
+But, never fear, that’s the perfect time to escape to one of the many amazing beach towns near Barcelona.

-We’ve rounded up five of the best beach towns near Barcelona that are all accessible by public transportation, making them ideal for a day trip.
-All you need to do is pack up your sunglasses and beach bag and you’re good to go.
+We’ve rounded up a list of five of the best beach towns near Barcelona for you to check out.
+They are all accessible by public transportation, making them ideal for a day trip.
+All you need to do is pack up your beach bag, put on your shades, and you’re good to go.

 Sitges: Stylish seaside escape

 When thinking about beach towns near Barcelona, Sitges is one that you just can’t miss.
 Located just 30 minutes southwest of the city, it’s easily accessible on the R2S train line.
-The shallow waters and sandy beaches make Sitges family-friendly, but the city is also famous around the world for being very LGBTQI+-friendly, too.
+The shallow waters and sandy beaches make Sitges family-friendly.
+But this place is also famous around the world for being very LGBTQI+-friendly too.

-Not only does the town boast 17 beaches, nine of which are designated as Blue Flag beaches, Sitges is also a hub for arts, culture, and gastronomy.
+Not only does the town boast 17 beaches, Sitges is also a hub for arts, culture, and gastronomy.
 In fact, the historical center is packed full of art galleries, restaurants, and museums that dive into the town’s history.
-Make your way through the narrow, cobblestone streets and you’ll also find a variety of shops, beautiful architecture, and plenty of picturesque views.
+Make your way through the narrow, cobblestone streets and you’ll also find a variety of shops, architecture, and picturesque views.

 During the day, Sitges is all about the beach.
 When the sun goes down, it comes alive with buzzing nightlife.
-While Sitges is a popular destination in the summer, visitors also flock here in the fall for the town’s annual film festival, and again in the spring for the non-stop party celebration that is Carnaval.
+Visitors also flock here in the fall for the town’s annual film festival.
+And, many also come back again in the spring for the non-stop party celebration that is Carnaval.

 Garraf: Former fishing village

-Strolling through the city center, you’ll find a beautiful church, a lively square, and a structure called Celler Güell designed by the famous Modernist architect Antoni Gaudí.
-The beach is lined with quaint wooden beach houses that were once used by the fishermen of the town, as well as some restaurants and beach bars.
+Strolling through the city center, you’ll find a beautiful church and a lively square.
+There is also a structure called Celler Güell designed by the famous Modernist architect Antoni Gaudí.
+The beach is lined with quaint wooden beach houses, which were once used by the fishermen of the town.
+There are also some beach-front restaurants and beach bars.

-If you’re looking for a little adventure, beachgoers in Garraf can try a number of water sports and activities, such as sailing, paddle boarding, and kayaking.
+If you’re looking for a little adventure, beachgoers in Garraf can try a number of water sports, such as sailing, paddle boarding, and kayaking.
 Otherwise, you can enjoy the waves and sun without the crowds, as Garraf remains relatively quiet compared to neighboring towns.

 images of small seaside town with large cliffs in the background.